The Bankrate promise

-Drivers in Miami are only required to carry no-fault insurance, including $10,000 in Personal Injury Protection (PIP) and $10,000 in Property Damage Liability coverage.
-However, Miami drivers should consider purchasing full coverage car insurance, which includes damage protection for their vehicle.
+Drivers in Miami are only required to carry no-fault insurance, including $10,000 in personal injury protection (PIP) and $10,000 in property damage liability coverage.
+However, Miami drivers might want to consider purchasing higher liability limits than required as well as full coverage car insurance, which includes damage protection for your vehicle.

 - $100,000 bodily injury liability per person

 - $300,000 bodily injury liability per accident

 - $100,000 uninsured motorist bodily injury per person

 - $300,000 uninsured motorist bodily injury per accident